ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

        alt="SIEM alert"
        style="border: 2px solid #444; border-radius: 6px;"
        width="600"><br>
-  <em>Figure 3 – SIEM Rule Used to Detect Potential CryptoMiner Activity</em>
+  <em>Figure 3 – Detection rule logic showing the keyword match that triggered the alert</em>
 </p>

 The execution of `cudominer.exe` satisfied the rule’s detection criteria, confirming that the alert was triggered intentionally and functioned as designed.